 Healing Part 1: Stand By Me

-Prior to my later teens, I had a childhood rich in experiences that I’ve always felt warranted a lawsuit for plagiarism from Rob Reiner’s movie, “Stand By Me”.
+Prior to my later teens, I had a childhood rich in experiences that I’ve always felt warranted a lawsuit for plagiarism of Rob Reiner’s movie, “Stand By Me”.
 No kidding.
 Right down to the characters and settings.

-We lived on a street that dead ended into railroad tracks that were a path to endless adventures.
+We lived on a street that dead-ended into railroad tracks that were a path to endless adventures.
 I had two neighbor friends, Tony and Steve, that joined me on these adventures through The Gulley, The Sand Pit, The Bridge, Green Valley and The Gravel Pit.
 There were always abandoned trains, houses and warehouses that needed explored (broken into).

 That was the naive era – before we started driving – When I’d realize that we lived in the middle of nowhere and how insignificant my life was here compared to the whole world out there.

-I decided to reach out to my childhood friends, Tony and Steve — the other two “Stand By Me” characters.
+I decided to reach out to my childhood friends Tony and Steve — the other two “Stand By Me” characters.

 Tony, I hadn’t seen in 10 years.
 I last saw him at my brother’s wedding.
 I called him once since, about 6 years ago to see if he and Steve wanted to get together and hike the old trails, but he thought I was crazy… like people over 40 can’t possibly physically do that.
 And he told me about Steve’s condition.

 Steve, I hadn’t seen in 25 years.
 The last time I spoke to him, he was damning the Summer of Sun because we hadn’t received enough rain (he was a custodian at the local school, not a farmer).
 He was so negative that I just turned my back on him.
 It turns out that a few years later he’d suffer a back injury that would require two surgeries over the years that left him mostly bed ridden for a long time.